akaterra/exp4/docs/README.md

 Scenarios:
   * on running "mergeLatestDevelop" flow:
-    * "service-a"'s "release-0-1-0" branch merges latest state of "dev" branch
+    * "service-a" `release-0-1-0` branch merges latest state of "dev" branch
-    * "service-b"'s "release-0-1-0" branch merges latest state of "dev" branch
+    * "service-b" `release-0-1-0` branch merges latest state of "dev" branch
     * "run test" GitHub action is triggered on both repositories
-    * UI shows "dev" repositories and "stg" repositories for branch "release-0-1-0"
+    * UI then shows "dev" repositories for branch `dev` and "stg" repositories for branch `release-0-1-0`

   * on running "release" flow:
     * versioning value is bumped to "0.2.0"
-    * "service-a"'s "release-0-2-0" branch is created from the latest state of "dev" branch
+    * "service-a" `release-0-2-0` branch is created from the latest state of "dev" branch
-    * "service-b"'s "release-0-2-0" branch is created from the latest state of "dev" branch
+    * "service-b" `release-0-2-0` branch is created from the latest state of "dev" branch
-    * UI shows "dev" repositories and "stg" repositories for branch "release-0-2-0"
+    * UI then shows "dev" repositories for branch `dev` and "stg" repositories for branch `release-0-2-0`